tiniuclx/harmony-explorer/README.md

 project.

 ### Ubuntu & Debian:
-`sudo apt-get install git libasound2-dev libsqlite-dev`
+`sudo apt-get install git libasound2-dev`

 You will also need to install the Rust compiler.
 Instructions for doing so [can be found here.](https://www.rust-lang.org/tools/install)